Cycling and bicycles in Dubai and UAE

 - Public beach next to the Jumeirah Beach Hotel, near Umm Suqeim Park.

-- Jumeirah Beach Road, ENOC station near Umm Suqeim Park (but might not be open during summer).
+- [Closed] Jumeirah Beach Road, ENOC station near Umm Suqeim Park (but might not be open during summer).
 Update December 2012 - no longer in operation?

 - Rage Bike Shop at Dubai Festival City?